 Through tutoring, in order to help support himself through college, he discovered that he loved teaching.
 At just 22 years old, even before completion of his graduate degree, he found himself teaching his first college course.
 And the rest was history.
 He went on to become a tenured professor in St. Louis teaching physiology, anatomy and microbiology to future nurses and other healthcare professionals.

-It wasn’t until he and his wife started their business that certifies healthcare providers in CPR and advanced life support courses that his big success came.
+It wasn’t until he and his wife started their business that certifies healthcare providers in CPR and advanced life support courses that success came.
 All his past experiences and failures finally paid off.

 CONTINUED PASSION FOR TEACHING

 Snaric continues his passion for teaching as a SCORE (partner of the U.S. Small Business Administration) volunteer where he mentors entrepreneurs and anyone who is interested in starting and/or growing their business.

 Through his early business failures, he noticed a common problem – he didn’t have enough customers.
 He immediately went to work on how to fix this issue.

 Not only did he learn how to fix this problem for his future business, but he now teaches what he learned to others.